helmutkian/cl-node/README.md

 ## Installation

 1. Clone this repository.
-2. Download the source for JXCore 0.3.1.0: https://github.com/jxcore/jxcore/releases/tag/v0.3.1.0
+2. Download the source for JXCore 0.3.1.1: https://github.com/jxcore/jxcore/tree/0.3.1.1
-3. Unzip the JXCore source into a subdirectory of CL-Node
+3. Clone or unzip JXCore into your CL-Node directory
-4. Within the JXCore directory, configure JXCore to build as a shared library ``./configure --shared-library``.
-This will build JXCore with V8 as the JavaScript engine.
-If you wish to use a different engine (SpiderMonkey, Chakra, etc), please see the JXCore documentation: https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md
+4. Within the JXCore directory, configure & build JXCore as a shared library, following these instructions for your platform: https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md#compile-as-a-dynamic-library
-5. Within the JXCore directory, build JXCore ``make``
 6. Fire up your Common Lisp environment
 7. Load the cl-node.asd file ``(load "<path to cl-node directory>/cl-node.asd")``
 8. Use Quicklisp to load the system and all it's dependencies ``(ql:quickload 'cl-node)``